exolorethan/ethanexo/contrib/devtools/README.md

 optimize-pngs.py
 ================

-A script to optimize png files in the dash repository (requires pngcrush).
+A script to optimize png files in the ethanexo repository (requires pngcrush).

 security-check.py and test-security-check.py
 ============================================

-Perform basic security checks on a series of executables.
+Perform basic ELF security checks on a series of executables.

 symbol-check.py
 ===============

-A script to check that release executables only contain certain symbols and are only linked against allowed libraries.

-For Linux this means checking for allowed gcc, glibc and libstdc++ version symbols.
-This makes sure they are still compatible with the minimum supported distribution versions.
+A script to check that the (Linux) executables produced by Gitian only contain allowed gcc, glibc and libstdc++ version symbols.
+This makes sure they are still compatible with the minimum supported Linux distribution versions.

-For macOS and Windows we check that the executables are only linked against libraries we allow.

-Example usage:
+Example usage after a Gitian build:

-    find ../path/to/executables -type f -executable | xargs python3 contrib/devtools/symbol-check.py
+    find ../gitian-builder/build -type f -executable | xargs python3 contrib/devtools/symbol-check.py

-If no errors occur the return value will be 0 and the output will be empty.
+If only supported symbols are used the return value will be 0 and the output will be empty.

-If there are any errors the return value will be 1 and output like this will be printed:
+If there are 'unsupported' symbols, the return value will be 1 a list like this will be printed:

-    .../64/test_dash: symbol memcpy from unsupported version GLIBC_2.14 .../64/test_dash: symbol __fdelt_chk from unsupported version GLIBC_2.15
+    .../64/test_ethanexo: symbol memcpy from unsupported version GLIBC_2.14 .../64/test_ethanexo: symbol __fdelt_chk from unsupported version GLIBC_2.15
-    .../64/test_dash: symbol std::out_of_range::~out_of_range() from unsupported version GLIBCXX_3.4.15
+    .../64/test_ethanexo: symbol std::out_of_range::~out_of_range() from unsupported version GLIBCXX_3.4.15
-    .../64/test_dash: symbol _ZNSt8__detail15_List_nod from unsupported version GLIBCXX_3.4.15
+    .../64/test_ethanexo: symbol _ZNSt8__detail15_List_nod from unsupported version GLIBCXX_3.4.15

 update-translations.py
 ======================